data-steve/data-steve.github.io/_posts/2016-03-23-porting-medium-to-jekyll-on-github.md

 #### Reasons

-R-bloggers does like Medium, since Medium will only share an excerpt of the post with a link to the rest.
+R-bloggers does not like Medium as a feeder platform, since Medium will only share an excerpt of the post with a link to the rest.
 R-bloggers wants the whole post.
 Fair enough.

 Its extra work, but I like the idea of being able to work within my own development environment.
-And instead of having to learn a bunch of keyboard shortcuts, I can write code and execute commands and push updates via Jekyll.
+And instead of having to learn a bunch of keyboard shortcuts, as I did for Medium, I can write code and execute commands and push updates via Jekyll.

 #### Example